ChloeZzzzz/Sheltero/README.md

 # Sheltero
 Job finding App designed for everyone.
 Visit the website at shelteroinf.herokuapp.com.
 The app can be run under the folder **Project/project_app and found** at : https://github.com/SaintTan/Sheltero

+## To deploy app
+Since the root of the branch is not the app, please use the command: git subtree push --prefix Project/projectapp heroku master to deploy the app.

 ## Features
 **Sign up**
 We have implemented a sign up function which would allow candidates to sign up onto our website; the data is currently stored in the models folder, and is therefore not connected to a cloud database.
 However, the user is still allowed to signup.
 Candidates could pick whether they are an employee or employer.